saikumarysk/m22-ykk/success.md

     * begin working on the lab as soon as it is posted and try to finish it as soon as possible so that you have time to ask for help during class/open labs/office hours before it is due.

 * **Experiment, experiment some more, and play around with code**
-	* Whenever you have a question, you should try testing it yourself
+	* Whenever you have a question, you should try testing it yourself (e.g., "What happens if ...?")
-	* Use <http://pythontutor.com/> to run and visualize Python code in the browser (you can also use <https://www.onlinegdb.com/> and switch the language to Python)
+	* Use <http://pythontutor.com/> to run and visualize Python code in the browser (you can also use <https://www.onlinegdb.com/> and switch the language to Python or [Coding Ground](https://www.tutorialspoint.com/execute_python_online.php))
+    * When you see written code example in the textbook, read it to understand what it is supposed to do, then try to reproduce it yourself without looking at the example; compare your code to the solution that you were reproducing.
 	* Use the examples from class/homework/labs and come up with your own scenarios and see if you can write code for them (e.g., if the homework asks you to output values using a `range(0, 3)`, see what happens if you change the starting or the ending point; is there anything else you can change?)
-	* Change your answers if they were mistaken, but even more important, figure out why you were incorrect (ask during class/open labs/office hours/Piazza).
+	* Change your answers if they were mistaken, but even more important, figure out why you were incorrect - where was the discrepancy coming from? (ask during class/open labs/office hours/Piazza).

 * Remember: learning computer science requires patience.
 * When approaching labs and homework, you should expect to make mistakes and get confused.